Zichqec/YAYA_Fundamentals/module_06_file_management/03_deleting_files_and_working_with_directories.md

+# Module 06 - File Management

-# Lesson 03 - Deleting Files and Working with Directories
+## Lesson 03 - Deleting Files and Working with Directories

 [Next module >>](../module_07_regular_expressions/00_what_is_regex.md)